-- The CQA Engineer will document the construction of a test pad prior to or coinciding with, the beginning of construction of the final cover low-permeability soil layer component. - 2.
-The CQA Engineer will sample and test soil samples obtained from the constructed test pad to confirm that the material used, and the Contractors' placement and compaction methods used can consistently produce a final cover low-permeability soil layer that meets the requirements of the CQA Plan and the technical specifications. - 3.
+- 1. The CQA Engineer will document the construction of a test pad prior to or coinciding with, the beginning of construction of the final cover low-permeability soil layer component. - 2.
+The CQA Engineer will sample and test soil samples obtained from the constructed test pad to confirm that the material used, and the Contractors' placement and compaction methods used can consistently produce a final cover low-permeability soil layer that meets the requirements of this CQA Plan. - 3.
 The CQA Engineer will confirm that the Contractor uses the same placement and compaction methods, equipment, and material to construct the remaining final cover low-permeability soil layer.